 - Institutional validation: The University of Toronto deployment guide provides a verified production configuration.

-Tabby cons
+Tabby Cons

 - Code assistance focus: Review features are secondary to completion capabilities.
 May not meet dedicated review requirements.